ggtools/labouisse.com/_posts/2014-06-17-docker-and-restx.md

 ## Results

 First impression: this is blazing fast as it only take 5 seconds to create the container and launch the application.
-I admit this is not a big application and this is a startup time which is on par with using a war from Tomcat.
+I admit this is not a big application but this is way better than deploying a war on a recent tomcat.

 My only issue is that the creation of the application image is really slow as restx needs to fetch the dependencies at this time.
 This is a waste of time as the dependencies had most probably already been fetched on the developement/build environment.
 Creating an executable jar at build time would probably be more efficient.